jerm-jerm/quartz/content/DND Mystrala/2. The Remnants/Varrick.md

 Fought toe-to-toe with a young green dragon and held his own but was ultimately killed after being dropped 190ft ([[32 - 04282024|Session 32]]).
 While in the afterlife, Melana, The Queen of Rot, dug around in his chest before being banished by a champion of The Raven Queen.
 That champion turned out to be Varrick's son, who knighted Varrick into The Raven Queen's order ([[33 - 05052024|Session 33]]).

+> [!quote]- Quote
+> "I wish for the wheel of fates to continue to turn." - Varrick
+> "What if this means that your enemy, the man who murdered your son, is to live while someone like your companion, Sundara, is destined to die?
+Will you honor fate then?" - Skulk and Shadow of the [[Voidwing Sisterhood]]
+> "If it is her will then it will happen." - Varrick

 ### Description and Characteristics
 Large imposing goliath, shaved head, and beard.
 Wears full armor most often.
 Has multiple tattoos.